Samsar4/CEH-v10-Study-Guide/modules/0-Introduction.md

 - **Civil** - Private rights and remedies.
 - **Common** - Laws that are based on societal customs.

+## <u>Security Policies</u>
+1. **Policies** - High-level statements about protecting information; Business rules to safeguard CIA triad; Security Policies can be applied on Users, Systems, Partners, Networks, and Providers.
+    - **Common Security Policies examples:**
+      - Password Policy
+        - Meet the password complexity requirements.
+        - e.g: Minimum 8 char length, upper and lower case and alphanumerical.
+      - Wireless Security Policy
+      - AUP - Acceptable Use-Policy
+        - How to properly use company's assets
+        - e.g: "Do's and Dont's" with company's computer.
+      - Data Retention Policy
+        - e.g: Keep the data for X time.
+      - Access Control Policies
+        - e.g: Accessing servers; Firewalls
+2. **Procedures** - Set of details steps to accomplish a goal; Instructions for implementation
+3. **Guidelines** - Advice on actions given a situation; Recommended, not mandatory

+## Security Policy - Examples
+* **Access Control Policy**
+  - This defines the resources being protected and the rules that control access to them

+* **Remote Access Policy**
+  - This defines who can have remote access and defines access medium and remote access security controls.

+* **Firewall Management Policy**
+  - This defines access, management and monitoring of firewalls in an organization.

+* **Network Connection Policy**
+  - This defines who can install new resources on the network, approve the installation of new devices, document network changes etc.

+* **Password Policy**
+  - This defines guidelines for using strong password protection on available resources.

+* **User Account Policy**
+  - This defines the account creation process, authority, rights and responsibility of user accounts.

+* **Information Protection Policy**
+  - This defines the sensitivity levels of information, who may have access, how it is stored and transmitted, and how it should be deleted from storage media etc.

+* **Special Access Policy**
+  - This defines the terms and conditions of granting special access to system resources.

+* **Email Security Policy**
+  - This policy is designed to govern the proper usage of corporate email.

+* **Acceptable Use Policy**
+  - This defines the acceptable use of system resources.

+## Security Policiy - Types
+1. **Promiscuous Policy** - This policy usually has no restrictions on usage of system resources.

+2. **Permissive Policy** - This policy begins wide open and only know dangerous services/attacks or behaviors are blocked.
+This type of policy has to be updated regularly to stay effective.

+3. **Prudent Policy** - This policy provides maximum security while allowing known but necessary dangers.
+This type of policy will block all services and only safe/necessary services are enabled individually.
+Everything is logged.

+4. **Paranoid Policy** - This policy forbids everything.
+No Internet connection or severely restricted Internet usage is allowed.

+## Security Policy - Creation Steps
+1. Perform a Risk Assessment
+2. Use security Standards and Frameworks as guide
+3. Get Management and Staff input
+4. Enforce the policy.
+Use penalties for non-compliance
+5. Publish final draft to entire org.
+6. Have all staff read/sign that they understood policy
+7. Employ tools to help enforce policy
+8. Staff training
+9. Review and update regularly

 ## <u>Laws and Standards</u>